FravBox/YagCCs/reaction tickets/readme.md

 VERY Basic "make a ticket when clicking a reaction" command.
 Change `$ch` to reflect the channel ID and `$msg` to the message ID of the post you want people to react to.

+Note: the included tickets system in YAGPDB must be enabled in order for this to work.

 Create a message for the ticket creation.
 Then add the reaction you want to use:
 ```go
 {{/* add the reactions to the ticket post - you only use this once */}}